 Rushes (Juncus spp.)

-Juncus in low desert.
+Juncus in the desert

 General: Rushes (Juncus spp.) are grass-like plants that mostly grow in wetlands and usually grow knee-high to waist-high, with leaves that are round in cross-section.
-Several species of Rush occur around Las Vegas, and while some can be recognized, it is sufficient for the casual observer to recognize Rushes in contrast to Grasses (e.g., Stipa and Poa spp.) and Sedges (e.g., Scirpus spp.):
+Several species of rush occur around Las Vegas, and while some can be recognized, it is sufficient for the casual observer to recognize rushes in contrast to grasses (e.g., Stipa and Poa spp.) and sedges (e.g., Scirpus spp.):

 Sedge stems have edges,